 The first meetings was funded by the Swedish EPA and since 2017 the meetings are being coordinated within the project Swedish platform for the life cycle perspective.

 Aim & objectives

 Follow, understand and influence the Environmental Footprint guide (PEF and OEF).
-Exchange information and experience on the methodologies.
-Give expert support to Steering Committee and Technical advisory board.
+Exchange information and experience on the methodologies and the transition phase.

 Presentations on the European Commission workshop on weighting and on the International conference on Life Cycle Management in Bordeaux 2015

 Arrangement of seminars: Morning seminar to give an introduction to the Environmental footprint process, Nordic Environmental footprint workshop, webinars with invited pilots